Mai1902/SeniorThesis_MaiNguyen/thesis.md

 ### Resume Scan

-Resume Scan is a two-ways tool with the purpose of enhancing the performance and experience of both recruiter and candidate by proposing a system that can handle Application Tracking and Career Prediction Model at the same time [@sippy_2021].
+Resume Scan is a two-way tool with the purpose of enhancing the performance and experience of both recruiter and candidate by proposing a system that can handle Application Tracking and Career Prediction Model at the same time [@sippy_2021].
 This tool is a research-based project, which is conducted by a group of undergraduate research student and their professor at the Thadomal Shahani Engineering College in India.
 The motivation for their research is that 60% of engineering students remain uncertain about their career prospect by the time of graduation, and they also want to provide an inexpensive recruitment tool for recruiters.

+#### Methodology

 1. Application Tracking Approach